Theorems and Conjectures on Some Rational Generating Functions: Congruence properties

 We can do something analogous for the Fibonacci triangle.
 For $0\leq a<m$, let $h_{m,a}(n)$ denote the number of coefficients of $I_n(x)$ (defined by equation~\eqref{eq:indef}) that are congruent to $a$ modulo $m$.
 Define

 The proof sketched in \cite{rs:rut} that $G_{m,a}(x)$ is rational carries over, \emph{mutatis mutandis}, to $H_{m,a}(x)$.
 As in the proof for $G_{m,a}(x)$, we need to introduce some auxiliary generating functions that take into account consecutive coefficients of $I_n(x)$.
-However, we need also specify whether these coefficients are the beginning, middle, or end of a group (as defined in Section~\ref{sec:fp}).
-Thus we will have numbers like $g^{(3,1)}_{m,a,b}(n)$ which count the number of integers $0\leq k\leq \deg I_n(x)$ for which $\brbc nk$ ends a group and satisfies $\brbc nk\equiv a\modd{m}$, while $\brbc{n}{k+1}$ begins a group and satisfies $\brbc{n}{k+1}\equiv b\modd{m}$.
+However, we need also specify whether these coefficients are the beginning, middle, or end of a string (as defined in Section~\ref{sec:fp}).
+Thus we will have numbers like $g^{(3,1)}_{m,a,b}(n)$ which count the number of integers $0\leq k\leq \deg I_n(x)$ for which $\brbc nk$ ends a string and satisfies $\brbc nk\equiv a\modd{m}$, while $\brbc{n}{k+1}$ begins a string and satisfies $\brbc{n}{k+1}\equiv b\modd{m}$.
 When these procedures are carried out we obtain the following result.

 \begin{thm} The generating function $H_{m,a}(x)$ is rational. \end{thm}

 Naturally we would like to say more about $H_{m,a}(x)$ than just its rationality.
 Here are some values suggested by gfun.
 None have been proved.